sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/elasticsearch.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your email usernames and passwords?
-Are there other features to add here?

-- Query metrics points within Elasticsearch: the handler automatically mutates metrics data by creating an object with metric point names and their assoicated values and converting tags into event metadata labels.
+- Query metrics points within Elasticsearch: the handler automatically mutates metrics data by creating a top-level object with metric point names and their associated values.
+- Indexes the entire event for searching within Kibana.
+- Allows the use of daily, weekly, monthly, and yearly index specification (e.g. sensu_evnts-2020-11-10).
+- Can omit the transmission of certain redundant event fields to reduce the number of items indexed.
+- Can use [environment variables and secrets management][7] to avoid exposing your Elasticsearch username/password.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin